Analysis of Corrected Graph Convolutions: Experiments

 \subsection{Real Data}

-Similar to synthetic data, we compare the results for corrected graph convolution to the original GCN on the following real graph benchmarks datasets: \emph{CORA}, \emph{CiteSeer}, and \emph{Pubmed} citation networks \citep{sen2008collective}.
-It is observed in \cref{fig:real} that correcting the convolution as in \cref{eq:graph_convolution} by removing the principal component performs better as the number of layers increases, even for a multi-class setting, where we perform one convolution at each layer.

-Note that in \cref{fig:real}, we see that overall the accuracy of every learning method decreases as the number of convolutions increases but the corrected convolutions converge to an accuracy much higher than that of the uncorrected convolution.
-This is attributed to the fact that for multi-class classification, the important information about class memberships is captured by the top $C$ eigenvectors (except the first one) where $C$ is the number of classes \citep{LOT14}.
-Since the limiting behavior of many rounds of convolutions is akin to projecting the features onto the second eigenvector, we only expect this to capture partial information about the multi-class structure.
+Similar to synthetic data, we compare the results for corrected graph convolution to the original GCN on the following real graph benchmarks datasets: \emph{CORA}, \emph{CiteSeer}, and \emph{Pubmed} citation networks \citep{sen2008collective} in the multi-class setting.
+In \cref{fig:real}, we see that overall the accuracy of every learning method decreases as the number of convolutions increases but the corrected convolutions converge to an accuracy much higher than that of the uncorrected convolution.
+This is attributed to the fact that for multi-class classification on general graphs, the important information about class memberships is typically captured by the top $C$ eigenvectors (except the first one) where $C$ is greater than the number of classes \citep{LOT14}.
+In general, these eigenvectors could have different eigenvalues.
+Since the limiting behavior of many rounds of convolutions is akin to projecting the features onto the eigenvector(s) corresponding to the second eigenvalue, we only expect this to capture partial information about the multi-class structure.
+By contrast, we show, in \cref{section:supp-figs}, that for synthetic data with balanced classes, the classification accuracy only increases with more convolutions if they are corrected to remove the top eigenvector.